MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-mssp-support.md

 - Get email notifications, and
 - Fetch alerts through security information and event management (SIEM) tools

-Before MSSPs can take these actions, the MSSP customer will need to grant access to their Windows Defender ATP tenant so that the MSSP can access the portal.
+Before MSSPs can take these actions, the MSSP customer will need to grant access to their Microsoft Defender ATP tenant so that the MSSP can access the portal.

 Typically, MSSP customers take the initial configuration steps to grant MSSPs access to their Windows Defender Security Central tenant.
 After access is granted, other configuration steps can be done by either the MSSP customer or the MSSP.